 It is a dispute almost as old as that between Ireland and England.
-What is the proper name for the city that sits on the banks of the River Foyle?

-Derry, as most its inhabitants call it, was rechristened Londonderry in 1613 when a Royal Charter proclaimed, "that the said city or town of Derry, forever hereafter be and shall be named and called the city of Londonderry."
+Derry, as most of its inhabitants call it, was rechristened Londonderry in 1613 when a Royal Charter proclaimed, "that the said city or town of Derry, forever hereafter be and shall be named and called the city of Londonderry."

 The name change was thrust upon the city by King James VI of Scotland; newly minted as King James I of England and Ireland following the death of his cousin Queen Elizabeth I in 1603.
 The astronomical sum of £60,000 had been raised by livery companies in the English capital and the result was one of the most ambitious projects of the Ulster Plantation.